R2VF: A Two-Step Regularization Algorithm to Cluster Categories in GLMs: Comparisons of Model Performance and Sparseness

 According to the results, presented in Figure~\ref{fig:figure_4}, the performance of R2VF in terms of log-loss across datasets is on-par with that of the Main Effects Catboost, and far surpasses the performance of the ordinary Lasso with variable fusion.
 The complexity of the R2VF model is much smaller than the other models – the number of covariates is over 3 times smaller than the ordinary Lasso, as well as the number of Catboost trees.
+As for Catboost - we consider it to be a a state-of-the-art benchmark for categorical predictions in a noisy environment, as it combines different methods of target encoding \cite{micci2001preprocessing}, regularization and cross-folding.
+We note that while Catboost effectively handles categorical features (e.g., through ordered target statistics), it does not explicitly cluster categories in an interpretable way that maps groups of original categories to a single coefficient.